bg719/cs-4800-graphics-project/Data/README.md

 ### Data Sets:

-* `bowls.zip` : Our initial training data set with an 80-20 split between training and validation and approximately 200 frames.
+* `bowls.zip` : Our initial training data set with an 80-20 split between training and validation samples and approximately 200 frames.

 * `bowls2.zip` : A larger data set including the initial set with an additional ~100 frames and the same training-validation proportions.

+* `bowlsV2.zip` : The collection of images and annotations used to create `bowls2.zip`.

+* `SinglePoolVideos.zip` : A collection of test video segments showing only one pool from the original video.

 ### Sub-Directories: